JustKiddingCode/arpoc/docs/concepts/object_delivery.rst

    hide obligations
    hide environment

+Reverse proxies should be transparent to the user, i.e. in the best case an user cannot tell if he is connected to a proxy or to the real service.
-If the access was granted, we connect to the service using the same HTTP method and passing all request headers and body from the user.
+If the access was granted, we therefore connect to the service using the same HTTP method and passing all request headers and body from the user.
-Some restrictions apply though: we remove the authorization header and we do not support the HTTP 'keep-alive' option, e.g. we close the connection after every request.
+Since authorization was already done by the proxy, we remove the authorization header and as the proxy should use few memory ressources we do not support the HTTP 'keep-alive' option, i.e.. we close the connection after every request.
+To establish secure connections between the service and proxy we support two options:
+Bearer Tokens and TLS client certificates.
-Furthermore we allow to specify a bearer token which is used in the `authorization` header to the HTTP client and to use a TLS client certificate which is used on opening the connection to the object.
+The bearer token is used in the `authorization` header and the TLS client certificate is used during opening the TCP connection to the service.